80Fendi8/Zyg-Hub-V3/README.md

 # Script
-this script is currently In https://github.com/80Fendi8/Zyg-Hub-V3-/blob/main/Main
+this script is Free In https://github.com/80Fendi8/Zyg-Hub-V3-/blob/main/Main
-But you'd want to get whitelisted in the server first: https://discord.gg/bexbpyyg8a
+But you will need to get whitelisted in the server first: https://discord.gg/bexbpyyg8a

 # Tivalls